Kingxukai/linux/Documentation/process/debugging/driver_development_debugging_guide.rst

 out-of-bounds bugs.
 It uses compile-time instrumentation to check every memory access.

-For the full documentation see :doc:`/dev-tools/kasan`.
+For the woke full documentation see :doc:`/dev-tools/kasan`.

 UBSAN (Undefined Behavior Sanitizer)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~